aligholamee/MNIST-Drawer/README.md

 </p>

 ---
-Implementation of a Variational Auto Encoder to draw MNIST dataset characters using Tensorflow.
+Implementation of a Variational Autoencoder to draw MNIST dataset characters using Tensorflow.
 This [article](https://towardsdatascience.com/teaching-a-variational-autoencoder-vae-to-draw-mnist-characters-978675c95776) from the **TowardsDataScience** community helped me to understand and build this awesome digit drawer.

 ## Contribution
 This digit drawer works out, but it still lacks the expected accuracy for **reconstructing** the learned digits.
 Various optimization techniques will be added soon.